puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

 ### How to format facts

 The format of a fact is important because of the way that Factor evaluates them — by reading *all* the fact definitions.
-If formatting incorrectly, Facter can execute code too early.
+If formatted incorrectly, Facter can execute code too early.
 You need to use the `setcode` correctly.
 Below is a *good* example and a *bad* example of a fact, showing you where to place the `setcode`.

-#### Good

-The following is an example of how to structure a fact correctly:
+Good:

 ```
 Facter.add('phi') do